ravikumarraman-cell/spec-kit-studio/README.md

 It does not prove that a plan or coding-agent result is correct.
 It helps a reviewer see what was requested, what was checked, and what still needs a human decision.

+> “It's not about writing code anymore.
+It's about refining requirements, crafting precise specifications, and orchestrating agents and code generators to do the job for us”
+>
+> — Lakshmi Narasimhan, Sampath Kumar

 ```text
 Delivery request -> repository baseline -> reviewed specification -> design
                  -> ordered tasks -> one bounded implementation -> handoff